You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 Who to rent a car from in Uzbekistan?

-I recommend renting a car from this agency, which offers a good range of vehicles that unfortunately can't leave the country.
+I recommend renting a car from this agency, whichoffers a nice selection of vehicles that unfortunately cannot be taken out of the country.

-How to use the gearshifts on a Lada Niva?
+How should I use the gear shift levers on a Lada Niva?

 When driving a Lada Niva, you'll soon notice that there are three gearshift levers.
 Each has its own role, and here's how to use them.